Luxury store wars escalate on London's top streets

-LONDON When rumours reached Bernard Arnault, the chief executive of luxury goods group LVMH, that an Irish state-run agency could seize control of developer David Daly's three shops on London's Bond Street, he quickly approached him about a deal.
+LONDON, Jan 23 When rumours reached Bernard Arnault, the chief executive of luxury goods group LVMH , that an Irish state-run agency could seize control of developer David Daly's three shops on London's Bond Street, he quickly approached him about a deal.

 Daly and adviser Savills soon set a 10-day deadline for talks, knowing that Arnault, France's richest man, was anxious to avoid an auction via Ireland's National Asset Management Agency (NAMA) that could result in a sale to rivals such as Chanel.